AnthonyRMatter/Projects/README.md

 ### Language: C++
 ### Description: A program that takes the specifications of an NFA and converts them into the specifications of a DFA.
 #### Specifications are:
-##### Reachable States, Sigma Alpahbet, Start State, Accept States, and Transition function
+##### Reachable States, Sigma Alphabet, Start State, Accept States, and Transition function

 ## MySQL_RideShare_App
 ### Language: SQL